coronis-computing/heightmap_interpolation/docs/source/methods.rst

 Parameters
 ++++++++++

-In addition to the common inpainter parameters defined in :ref:`common_pde_inpainting_parameters`, this method has the following specific parameters:

 * ``--epsilon``: the :math:`\epsilon` parameter in the formula above.
 It is just a small value used in the normalization factor :math:`N_{epsilon}(u)` so that the denominator is never zero.

 Suitable for